Skip to content

 You can arrive in Cesky Krumlov by train since they have a railway station with connections to České Budějovice.
 Since there are no connections to Prague, you have to take the train from Prague in the direction to České Budějovice and transfer there to the train that will take you to Cesky Krumlov.

 If this sounds too complicated, you can get to Cesky Krumlov by bus.
 It’s easier, cheaper and faster than a train and you should do it.
 Between Prague and Cesky Krumlov, LEO Express runs two air-conditioned buses per day between Český Krumlov and the Florenc bus station in Prague.
-Also, there is Student Agency who runs up to eight buses a day between Český Krumlov and the Na Knízecí bus station in Prague.
-It takes around 3 hours to arrive but it costs less than 8 EUR so I believe you will be alright with that.

 Personally, I really like going outside of Cesky Krumlov and getting in town through the elevated bridge that connects one part of the castle to the other one.
 Also, there is a spot almost in the end of the city that has a great view of the castle.
 It’s a parking lot on the edge of the city.
 The view from there is great because nobody seems to visit the parking lot, there are no trees in front of you and you can capture the castle and the fairy tale small town at the same time.
 For me, this was perfect.

 Since I like to take my time to explore and take pictures of everything in a town like Cesky Krumlov, I don’t believe that the city should be visited in a hurry.
-I heard some people there mentioning that they were in there on a day trip from Prague.
-I wasn’t and I don’t think you should do it as well.
-Take your time in Cesky Krumlov and enjoy the evening there.
+I heard some people there mentioning they were there on a day trip from Prague.
+I wasn’t, and I don’t think you should do it as well.

-Once you are in Cesky Krumlov, you understand better why this small town is Czech Republic’s second-biggest tourist destination.
-The castle is a piece of art, the small cobblestone streets of the city have a wonderful medieval feel and walking around it is almost like going back in time.
-You really need to experience this small town in the south of Czech Republic.
-For more ideas of where to go in Cesky Krumlov, please check this post on Bobo and ChiChi.
-Trust us on that.
+The castle is a piece of art, and the small cobblestone streets of the city have a wonderful medieval feel.
+Walking around it is almost like going back in time.
+You really need to experience this small town in the south of the Czech Republic.

 Felipe Tofani